LudovicGardy/Neuralynx_to_BIDSlike/README.md

-# 1. BIDS-like structure for Neuralynx hybrid data
+# BIDS-like structure for Neuralynx hybrid data

+## Description
 This program allows the transformation of clinical data acquired with the Neuralynx (research macro- and micro-EEG) and Micromed (clinical macro-EEG) systems to meet the BIDS specifications in terms of tree structure and nomenclature.
 The term BIDS-like is used to indicate that only the BIDS tree structure and nomenclature are used for the moment, without the formats being BIDS-compatible (e.g. .ncs are not BIDS-compatible) nor the .json and .tsv files necessary for a complete BIDS structure being present.

 Several major steps follow: